FAQs for staff

 Can I register more than one vehicle on a permit?

-I normally cycle, but I want to drive when the weather is bad - will I be able to park?
+I normally walk or cycle, but I want to drive when the weather is bad - will I be able to park?

 Where do I buy daily car parking tokens from?